JuliaLang/julia/doc/stdlib/base.rst

    A singleton of this type provides a hash table interface to environment variables.

-.. data:: ENV
+.. variable:: ENV

+   ..
+Docstring generated from Julia source

-   Reference to the singleton ``EnvHash``, providing a dictionary interface to system environment variables.
+   Reference to the singleton ``EnvHash``\ , providing a dictionary interface to system environment variables.

 .. function:: @unix